What Is a Crypto Dusting Attack?

 Who Would Perform a Dusting Attack?

 There are a number of groups that perform dusting attacks.
 Criminals have used dusting attacks to de-anonymize those with large cryptocurrency holdings.
-Those with large holdings can be targeted in a number of ways, including phishing scams and cyber-extortion.
-Users with large holdings in high-risk areas could also be physically targeted, or even have a family member kidnapped for a cryptocurrency ransom.
+Those with large holdings can be targeted in a number of ways, including through phishing scams and cyber-extortion.
+Users with large crypto holdings in high-risk areas could also be physically targeted, or even have a family member kidnapped for a cryptocurrency ransom.

 A branch of the government such as a tax or law enforcement agency may also perform a dusting attack in order to connect a person or group to an address.
 Specifically, they may target gangs that deal in contraband, large criminal networks, money launderers, or tax evaders.
 Mass dusting is also used by blockchain analytics firms, who study crypto dust for academic purposes or have contracts with government agencies.

 Importantly, the person or group that executes the dusting attack and the party that analyzes the results don’t need to be the same.
 Because it’s on the blockchain, anyone with the skills, tools, and time can analyze the crypto dust after an attack.
-A criminal organization could study a government’s dusting, or a blockchain analytics firm could study a gang’s dusting.
+A criminal organization could study a government’s dusting, or a blockchain analytics firm could study a malicious actor's dusting.

 For this reason, not all dust attacks are considered “attacks.”
 The mass spreading of dust has also been used to advertise to cryptocurrency users, primarily by sending out messages included in the crypto dust, comparable to an email blast.
 You may know that the genesis block of Bitcoin (the first block of bitcoin ever mined) included a message.